All Episodes

 You know, I like what Glenn Greenwald said.

-He actually said, You unleash this monster.
+He actually said, you unleash this monster.

-One day it's gonna come for you.
+One day it's going to come for you.

 It's just true.

-It's you know, pretty scary.
+It's, you know, pretty scary.

 Did anyone see this video?